emilianvrd/Maneuvers/Types.md

 Weapon proficency: Club, Dagger, Light crossbow, Quarterstaff\

 ### Magical master
-You learn two cantrips of your choice and you gain 12 ekstra energy points.
-These points can only be used for spells.
-You also gain an additional flourish with the Spell trait.
+You gain an additional Flourish with the Spell trait.
+You also gain a +1 circumstance bonus to damage to flourishes with the Spell trait.

 ## Trickster
 Trickster are cunning explorers and combatants.
 They learn a wide variety of skills to help them in every enviroment and always have an ace up their sleeves.